So: what our Lord Jesus said is crystal clear.

 When you and I refuse to forgive, we are wishing someone in hell.

-Isn’t that right?
-We don’t want him or her to be forgiven?
+Right?
+Because you don’t want him or her to be forgiven?

-We want God and that person to be friends,
+That means you want God and that person to be friends,

-So if you want to go to heaven,
+If you want to go to heaven,

 and you want those other people to go to heaven,